Ä¢¹½ÊÓÆµÍø

 5. Deliverables

 3. Use of Deliverables.
 Deliverables and any other material generated through peer observation cannot be used in evaluations of any type.
 They are formative only.
-The purpose of the collection of the deliverables it to ensure completion of the peer review process, maintenance of the process standards, collection of general data, and maintenance of records for use by the faculty who participated in the observation.
+The purpose of the collection of the deliverables is to ensure completion of the peer review process, maintenance of the process standards, collection of general data, and maintenance of records for use by the faculty who participated in the observation.
 Only supervisor observations may be used in the management of faculty.

 6. Observations